 This is the logbook of the motor yacht Cimarron, published to keep in touch with friends and to encourage everyone to explore Europe by water.
 The beautiful countries criss-crossed by canals and rivers all look dramatically different when seen from a boat.
 It is possible to cross Europe, all in fresh water, from Biscay to the Black Sea and from the Mediterranean to the Baltic.

 Cimarron was built by Altena in 1990.
 A Dutch steel single screw motor yacht with a 135hp Ford Lehman engine, Kalkman bow thruster and Ruggerini generator.
-A Rogue Wave WiFi aerial and router assists communications with the internet.
+A laptop with PC Navigo and GPS, ICOM A.I.S. class B transceiver, V.H.F., Lowrance chart plotter and echo sounder help with navigation.
+A Rogue Wave WiFi aerial and router enables communications with the internet.
 Satellite television is provided by a Ten Haaft Oyster V automatic dish.
-A laptop with PC Navigo, V.H.F., Lowrance chart plotter and echo sounder complete the picture.

 She is 13.8m x 4.1m x 1.25m draft.
-With an air draft of 3.2m with canopy and mast down she can travel most rivers and canals in Continental Europe.
+With an air draft of 3.0m with canopy and mast down and the wheelhouse windows folded down, she can travel most rivers and canals in Continental Europe.
 An inflatable boat with a 4hp Mercury outboard helps enjoyment of smaller waterways.

-Peter’s photographs were taken with Vivitar, Canon Ixus, Lumia Windows Phone and now a Moto G4 Plus.
+Peter’s photographs were taken with Vivitar, Canon Ixus, Lumia Windows Phone, then a Moto G4 Plus, now a Moto G7 Plus.

 In December 2016 we adopted Molly, a rescue dog from the Estepona dog shelter Adana.
-She has done shore based training and is ready to join the ship as 2nd Mate.
+She did shore based training and became ready to join the ship as 2nd Mate for the 2017 season.
 She is a Gos d’Atura Catala or Catalan Sheepdog and had been neglected, painfully thin and matted coat, she responded well to a bit of care and attention.

 Here you can see her keeping a sharp lookout to port for Dutch dogs on the canal bank.
 She learned to bark in Dutch and German very quickly, she had mastered Catalan, Spanish and English already.